crisidev/mouse-follows-focus/README.md

 - **Automatic Mouse Positioning**: Automatically repositions the mouse pointer to the center of the window that gains focus.
 - **Multi-Monitor Support**: Seamlessly operates across multiple monitors, ensuring consistent behavior in multi-display setups.
 - **Compatibility**: Designed for GNOME Shell version 45 and above.
+- **Smooth**: Certain XWayland windows do not obey to normal focus rules and the pointer warps in the middle of the window.
+To handle this, the top and bottom bars area can be excluded from focus handling (see top/bottom bar height config option).

 ## Installation